 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 How much does a money transmitter bond cost in South Carolina?

-South Carolina has become the 49th state to regulate money transmitters, requiring a $50,000 bond plus $10,000 per each additional business location.
-The bond is not to exceed $250,000, though the Attorney General can increase the bond amount to $1 million at their discretion.
+South Carolina has become the 49th state to regulate money transmitters, requiring a $50,000 bond, plus $10,000 per each additional business location, not to exceed an additional $250,000.
+However, in some circumstances, the Attorney General can increase the bond amount to $1 million.

-If you’re ready to become bonded quickly, easily and accurately, call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request.
-We can typically provide your free, no-obligation bond quote within 1 business day of submitting an application.
+If you’re ready to become bonded quickly, easily, and accurately, call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request.
+We can typically provide your free, no-obligation bond quote within one business day of submitting an application.

 Why do I need this bond?

 Money transmitter bonds are required of businesses that sell or issue payment instruments, shared value-monetary value evidenced by an electronic record, and/or receive money or monetary value for transmission.
 The bond ensures money transmitters in South Carolina adhere to the state’s Anti-Money Laundering Act and protects consumers if they do not abide by the law.
 Violation of industry laws can result in suspension or revocation of license.

 South Carolina money transmitter surety bonds must cover claims for five years after the licensee no longer provides services in the state, though the Attorney General can alter the time period at their discretion.

 How to become a money transmitter in South Carolina

 The information required for application submission is detailed in Section 35-11-205 of the Anti-Money Laundering Act.
 Some of the information includes the following: